prabesh-mah/Pytest-Web-Automation/README.md

 pytest -m high_priority
 ```

-**# 2**: To run all test methods and generate an `HTML report`.
+**# 2**: To run all test methods and generate an `HTML report` at the end.

 ```
-pytest -vs --html='report.html'
+pytest -vs --html='report.html' --self-contained-html
 ```

 where,
 - `-v` : verbose, provide more detailed output.
 - `-s`: stdout, allow print statement to be displayed.
-- `--html='report.html'`: This option generate an HTML report with file name report.html.
+- `--html='report.html'`: This option generate an HTML report with file name **report.html**.
+- `--self-contained-html`: Generates a single HTML file instead of HTML and CSS file separately.

 ## Full Code Execution Video
 Watch the full code execution video.
 [Here](https://drive.proton.me/urls/82HTY4XF5R#vRnv8rS7NldW)

-## Jenkins Declarative Pipeline
+## Integration with Jenkins via.
+Declarative Pipeline

 Wrote a `declarative Jenkins pipeline` that automates the process of cloning the `feature branch` from the `GitHub` repository `Pytest-Web-Automation`.
 The pipeline begins by creating a virtual environment named `venv` to isolate project dependencies, followed by activating the environment and installing the required Python packages from `requirements.txt`.
 It then confirms the installation of `Python, pip, git, and pytest` by checking their versions.
 After ensuring that all necessary tools are in place, the pipeline executes one of the `test` using `pytest` and generates an `HTML report` saved in `jenkins_reports/test_reports.html`.
 Finally, it copies the generated test report to the user's desktop and cleans up by deleting the original report folder from the Jenkins workspace.